 Some agricultural practices, including over-tilling, over-grazing and excessive chemical applications, are degrading our soil.
 Soil degradation leads to erosion and biodiversity loss, and it threatens our food supply.
 In the U.S., we’re losing soil 10x faster than the natural replenishment rate.

 As part of the food industry, we recognize that agriculture contributes to some of our most pressing sustainability challenges, and we believe that the most promising solutions start with healthy soil.
-We are on a journey to bring soil back to life through regenerative agriculture.
+We are on a journey to bring soil back to life through regenerative agriculture practices, which protect and intentionally enhance natural resources and farming communities.

 How It Works

-Regenerative agricultural practices work with nature to pull carbon from the air and store it in the soil, where it nourishes a network of life.
-By sequestering carbon underground, regenerative practices can reduce the greenhouse gases in our atmosphere!
-Regenerative practices include: composting, cover crops, extended crop rotations, no- or low-till, and perennial crops, among others.
+At Annie’s, we strive to leave the planet better than we found it.
+Regenerative agriculture works with nature to pull carbon from the air and store it in the soil, where it nourishes a network of life.
+By sequestering carbon in the soil, regenerative practices can reduce the greenhouse gases in our atmosphere!
+Regenerative practices include cover cropping and extended crop rotations, among others.